sveltejs/svelte/site/content/blog/2022-06-01-whats-new-in-svelte-june-2022.md

 ## What's new in Svelte
 - Custom events can now be cancelled in the `createEventDispatcher` function (**3.48.0**, [Docs](https://svelte.dev/docs#run-time-svelte-createeventdispatcher), [PR](https://github.com/sveltejs/svelte/pull/7064))
 - The `{@const}` tag can now be used in `{#if}` blocks to conditionally define variables (**3.48.0**, [Docs](https://svelte.dev/docs#template-syntax-const), [PR](https://github.com/sveltejs/svelte/pull/7451))
 - Lots of bug fixes across `<svelte:element>`, animations and various DOM elements.
-Check out the [CHANGELOG](https://github.com/sveltejs/svelte/blob/master/CHANGELOG.md#3480) for a deep
+Check out the [CHANGELOG](https://github.com/sveltejs/svelte/blob/master/CHANGELOG.md#3480) for a deeper dive!

 ## What's new in SvelteKit
+- Vite 2.9.9 was released as one of the last Vite 2 releases.
+The Svelte team has been hard at work contributing to the the Vite 3 release to make the integration between SvelteKit and Vite smoother than ever ([Vite 3.0 Milestones](https://github.com/vitejs/vite/milestone/5))
 - `config.kit.alias` lets you more easily declare a custom alias to replace values in `import` statements ([Docs](https://kit.svelte.dev/docs/configuration#alias), [Issue](https://github.com/sveltejs/kit/pull/4922))
 - Pages marked for prerendering will now fail during SSR at runtime ([PR](https://github.com/sveltejs/kit/pull/4812))